 Spread the Word on Social Media

-As of 2019, there are currently 3.484 billion social media users worldwide.
+There are more than 4 billion social media users worldwide.
 The world’s attention is focused on swiping, liking, commenting and sharing.

 Aside from being free, social media gives you an opportunity to build connections with your customers.
 The more trust you build with buyers, the more likely they’ll be to purchase your products.